rulewis/journey-optimizer.en/help/using/event/about-creating-business.md

 **What are the guardrails to avoid over-loading materialized segments?**

-In the case of a business event, for a given journey, data pushed by the first event job is reused during a 1-hour time window.
+In the case of a on-shot business event, for a given journey, data pushed by the first event job is reused during a 1-hour time window.
 For scheduled journeys, there is no guardrail.
 Learn more on segments in the [Adobe Experience Platform Segmentation Service documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/home.html).

 ## Get started with business events